jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 When a link group  is in manual mode, the alternatives system  will not make any changes to the system administrator's settings.

+##
 # Commands

-    --install link name path priority [--slave link name path]...
+## --install link name path priority [--slave link name path]...

-Add a group of alternatives to the system. link is the generic name for the master link, name is the name of its symlink in the alternatives directory, and path is the alternative being introduced for the master link.
+Add a group of alternatives to the system.
+`link`  is the  generic name  for the  master link,  `name` is  the name  of its symlink  in the  alternatives directory,  and  `path` is  the alternative  being introduced for the master link.
-The  arguments  after  --slave  are  the  generic  name,  symlink  name  in  the alternatives directory and the alternative path for a slave link.
+The  arguments  after `--slave`  are  the  generic  name,  symlink name  in  the alternatives directory and the alternative path for a slave link.
-Zero  or  more  --slave  options,  each followed  by  three  arguments,  may  be specified.
+Zero  or more  `--slave`  options,  each followed  by  three  arguments, may  be specified.
 Note that the master alternative must exist or the call will fail.
-However  if  a   slave  alternative  doesn't  exist,   the  corresponding  slave alternative  link  will  simply  not  be installed  (a  warning  will  still  be displayed).
+However,  if  a  slave  alternative   doesn't  exist,  the  corresponding  slave alternative  link  will  simply  not  be installed  (a  warning  will  still  be displayed).
-If some real file is installed where an alternative link has to be installed, it is kept unless --force is used.
+If some real file is installed where an alternative link has to be installed, it is kept unless `--force` is used.

 If the  alternative name specified  exists already in the  alternatives system's records, the information supplied will be added as a new set of alternatives for